Zamiell/stardew-valley/Min-Max_Guide.md

 * *Display crop type and days until harvest on mouseover* - Not cheating because you can write down what day you plant a crop.
 In the case of mixed seeds, it is still not cheating because you can go to the wiki and look up what crop it is based on the image tile of the seed.
 * *Display icon when animal has item yield (milk, wool)* - Could be cheating in the case where you use the notifications to intentionally skip milking a cow, for example.
 Don't do that.
 Most runs use [Auto-Grabbers](https://stardewvalleywiki.com/Auto-Grabber), so this quickly becomes a non-issue.
 * *Sprinkler, scarecrow, beehive and junimo hut ranges* - Not considered cheating because you can just pause the game and count the number of squares that it is supposed to cover.
-* *Display npc locations on map* - Not considered cheating because you can just go to the villager's page on the wiki and look up their schedule for the day.
+* *Display npc locations on map* - Not considered cheating because you can just go to the NPC's page on the wiki and look up their schedule for the day.
 * *Display an icon for Queen of Sauce when she is airing a recipe you don't already know* - Not considered cheating because the show airs on predictable days and it wastes no in-game time to check the TV.
 * *Display an icon when Clint is upgrading one of your tools.
 Icon will tell you how long until the tool is finished and shows you which tool you are upgrading.* - Not considered cheating because you can just write down when you give a tool to Clint.